EugeneFi1/task-manager/README.md

 # task-manager
 make personal account for your`s daily tasks
 You can make your personal account to write your personal tasks.
-Ability to register and then to log in.